jxyblog

 echo "$current_ipv6" > /tmp/wan_ip.txt

-/bin/bash /mnt/ddns1.sh # Here directly insert the domain resolution script, IP changes directly ddns
+/bin/bash /mnt/ddns1.sh # Here directly insert the domain resolution script; if the IP changes, directly ddns.

 fi